ZackTanCZ/Final_Year_Project-Factory_Property/README.md

 # Business Analytics Objective
 To achieve these goals, we will conduct a comprehensive exploratory analysis to quantify the relationship between economic variables and property characteristics on pricing.
 Subsequently, we will develop a predictive model using historical data and machine learning techniques to forecast property prices.
 This model will serve as a decision-support tool for pricing strategies and sales forecasting.

+# Data Source(s)
+The dataset will be ingested from publicly available sources:
+* Economic Factors - Department of Statistic Singapore(DOS)
+* Property Features - Jurong Town Council(JTC)